pensolve/blog/_posts/2016-10-12-Include-figures.md

 This feature is available for both Microsoft Excel and Google Sheets.

+A full tutorial for Google Sheets can be found [here](http://pensolve.com/blog//2017/05/29/How-to-include-images-in-Pensolve-output-with-Google-sheets/)

 The web app is automatically updated with these changes so you can make use of the latest version at [https://app.pensolve.com](https://app.pensolve.com)